-ISM Manufacturing Employment in the United States increased to 53.30 points in November from 52 points in October of 2021. source: Institute for Supply Management
+ISM Manufacturing Employment in the United States increased to 54.20 points in December from 53.30 points in November of 2021. source: Institute for Supply Management

 United States ISM Manufacturing Employment

 The Manufacturing ISM Report On Business is based on data compiled from purchasing and supply executives nationwide.
 Survey responses reflect the change, if any, in the current month compared to the previous month.
 For each of the indicators measured (New Orders, Backlog of Orders, New Export Orders, Imports, Production, Supplier Deliveries, Inventories, Customers' Inventories, Employment and Prices), the report shows the percentage reporting each response, the net difference between the number of responses in the positive economic direction and the negative economic direction, and the diffusion index.
 A PMI reading above 50 percent indicates that the manufacturing economy is generally expanding; below 50 percent indicates that it is generally declining.